entrostat/terminal-csv-splitter/README.md

 npm install -g terminal-csv-splitter
 ```

-Or you can use `npx` to run it without an install.
+Or you can use `npx` to run it without installing it.

+## Binaries
+Binaries are included on the releases page.

 # Usage